 Nevertheless, the state expects to collect between $90 million and $100 million in penalties and the money collected will be used to fund the New Jersey Health Insurance Premium Security Fund.
 The fund — also recently signed into law — will help pay the claims of people who are catastrophically ill.
 The money will also provide stability to the pool of people with catastrophic claims, so their medical premium rates don’t rise dramatically.

 While Massachusetts and New Jersey were the first states to adopt their own individual mandates, they aren’t alone.
-Washington, D.C.’s, own individual mandate went into effect this year and Vermont’s mandate is slated to go into effect in 2020.
+Washington, D.C.’s, own individual mandate went into effect in 2019 and Vermont, Rhode Island, and California’s mandate is went into effect in 2020.
 Other states, including Connecticut, Hawaii and Washington, have also indicated interest in developing individual mandate options.

 What do state individual mandates mean for your company?